• Skip to primary navigation

 The privacy concerns for any kind of mobile tracking app or spying app should be pretty obvious.

-Consider this: when you install one of these apps on a mobile device, you could be providing access to:
+Consider this: when you install one of these apps on any operating system, you could be providing access to:

 *there are ways to fake the GPS data on your phone, though.